scala/scala-lang/blog/_posts/2023-01-24-scala-center-2023-roadmap.md

 ### Community and Contributor Experience

-In addition to continuing co-organizing ScalaDays, participating to conferences, publishing positive content about Scala, leading the Compiler Academy, and maintaining tools for contributors ([Scastie](https://scastie.scala-lang.org), [Scaladex](https://index.scala-lang.org), [scalafix](https://scalacenter.github.io/scalafix/)), we will:
+In addition to continuing co-organizing [Scala Days](https://scaladays.org/), participating to conferences, publishing positive content about
+Scala, leading the Compiler Academy, and maintaining tools for contributors ([Scastie](https://scastie.scala-lang.org), [Scaladex](https://index.scala-lang.org), [scalafix](https://scalacenter.github.io/scalafix/)), we will: